-The newest book on one of my other favourites, Loretta Young, is HOLLYWOOD MADONNA by Bernard F. Dick.
+The book on one of my other favorites, Loretta Young, is HOLLYWOOD MADONNA by Bernard F. Dick.
 I was reviewing the reviews, finding some saying things were glossed over.
 The book did not tell of her life, more it was regarding the plots of her films.
 While this is not a review article, I found it interesting that people would know that it was a gloss over as they must be privy to another source.
+If the reader is archivists or attached directly to the person then that is different making the conclusion a valid one.

-I suggest that film writing today has three categories depending on your taste for material.
-“Ghost writing” Star columns in Fan magazines of yesteryear have changed as it does happen in some form.
-The first style is the bio or book that arrives shortly after a person’s death or significant event.
+I suggest that film writing today has three categories depending on your taste for material as opposed to the “ghost written” Star columns in Fan magazines of yesteryear.
+No doubt ‘ghost writing’ goes on today.
+I speak of the bio or book that arrives shortly after a person’s death or significant event.
 This would be usually tossed together from stories from other sources, or snippets of third hand interviews or quotes all with pictures you have seen before.

-The second style is the academic approach.
-This can kill interest fast.
-It is a style more for learning in academics then what some people would read to enjoy.
+The second style is the academic approach more for learning that what some people would read to enjoy.

 The third style if that which is written by a relative, spouse, former employee or companion, which can cross into sensationalizing a subject or a person.
 I have found with those you often get not so much regarding the film life as you get the person as they are seen through another perspective.
 A good example of this is if you connect Errol Flynn’s MY WICKED, WICKED WAYS with almost any of the other books on him usually written by people he was with with the exception of the volume dealing with Flynn being a Nazi spy in World War Two, you can get an interesting feel for the one and only Errol Flynn.